Best small towns in Italy

 No only one of the best little towns in Italy, but one of the most romantic hill towns, Urbino features some of the most stunning views of the Apennine Mountains and is a rich testimony of the Renaissance culture.
 Probably one of the most charming towns you’ll be exploring, and we recommend you to visit Urbino’s Ducal Palace houses hosting one of the nation’s most illustrious Renaissance art collections now named a UNESCO World Heritage Site.
 Explore the 17th-century Duomo and the Renaissance painter Raphael’s house after grabbing a café at well-known Caffè Basili.
 To your stay in a perfect way, trek to Albornoz Fortress at the top of Urbino to catch admire the beautiful overview of the town slumping below.

-More about cities in article best cities in germany
+More info about best cities in Germany is here.

 - Hey, traveler, thank you for reading!
 Tell us why you like it!